Miuccia Prada: Recognition

-Awards and honors
+Awards and honours

 Exhibitions

 Along with designer Elsa Schiaparelli, Prada was the subject of the 2012 exhibition, "Impossible Conversations" at the Metropolitan Museum of Art.

 Controversy

 In early 2014, Prada and Patrizio Bertelli were put under investigation as part of a tax avoidance probe by Milan prosecutors.
 By 2016, both paid more than 400 million euros ($429 million) to settle their tax positions.

 Personal life

 Prada is married to Patrizio Bertelli, a businessman.
 Their two sons were born in 1988 and 1990, the elder being rally driver Lorenzo Bertelli.
 The couple lives in the apartment where she was born.

 Prada is a collector of contemporary art and owns several artworks by Young British Artists.
 She is friends with the artists Cindy Sherman and Francesco Vezzoli.

 Over several years, Prada acted as a godmother to a Luna Rossa boat nine times.